2,006 related texts · 10 related myths · Page 2 of 42

 There's a reason those moments resonate so powerfully.
 Rabbi Eliyahu, in Shir HaShirim Rabbah, offers a beautiful interpretation of a verse, tying it directly to the experience of ...

-We all know the story from Exodus 32 – the Israelites, impatient for Moses to return from the mountain, pressure Aaron to create a god for them.
-He obliges, a golden calf is made, ...
+The familiar story is this: from Exodus 32 – the Israelites, impatient for Moses to return from the mountain, pressure Aaron to create a god for them.
+He obliges, a golden calf is ...

 It must have been overwhelming.
 And the very first thing he does?
 He builds an altar.
 But here's the kicker – God didn't tell him to!
 So, why did Noah build an altar without being ...